 The other was the line of people waiting to gain admission.
 After reading how popular the destination is, we purchased and printed our tickets in advance for the first available self-guided tour of the day to avoid the crowds.
 If you show up without a ticket, we’ve heard you can expect to wait up to four hours, as the museum limits the amount of people allowed inside.
 Even if you get your tickets in advance, plan on getting into line half an hour early so you’re at the beginning of your group.

-You can download an electronic version of your ticket, which can be scanned by one of the museum docents.
+You can download an electronic version of your ticket, which will be scanned by one of the museum docents.
 If you’d like to take pictures inside, which we did, you’ll need to purchase a photography pass for an extra fee of about 30 pesos, or $1.50.

 Keep in mind that the cost of your ticket also includes admission to the Anahuacalli Museum, designed by Diego Rivera to contain his impressive collection of pre-Columbian art.
 It’s great fun to explore.